co-operating-systems/PhD/UseCases/UseCases.md

 The client will need to check two things:

 1. It will need to work out that the `<#adultRule>` applies to the resource it is trying to access.
 It could do that by checking that the resource has a header `Tag: adult` in it.
 It would know that if it received a 401 on making the request.
-As an optimisation, we may want the resource to also link to a set of resources that are tagged that way, so that the client can avoid having to make requests leading to a 401 and can sign requests immediately.
+As an optimization, we may want the resource to also link to a set of resources that are tagged that way, so that the client can avoid having to make requests leading to a 401 and can sign requests immediately.

-2. Having found that the rule applies, the client would then need to check if it can prove that it is a mamber of the class `<#PersonOver21>`.
+2. Having found that the rule applies, the client would then need to check if it can prove that it is a member of the class `<#PersonOver21>`.
 If it has a credential that proves its age and that fits the description, then it could use that in providing the proof.

 ### Server verification of Age

 The Guard knowing that the requested resource is tagged "adult" will know that the rule `<#adultRule>` applies.
-In the simplest of cases the key used by the client to sign the headers is the same key as the one referenced by the Verifiable Claim of age signed by one of the recognised Age Registrars.
+In the simplest of cases, the key used by the client to sign the headers is the same key as the one referenced by the Verifiable Claim of Age signed by one of the recognized Age Registrars.
 More complex situations can occur where a chain of keys needs to be verified.

-So in order to find the `:age` property of an agent, the Guard will need to find a claim of age age made by a recognised registar and then verify that the agent fits the given restriction.
+So to find the `:age` property of an agent, the Guard will need to find a claim of age made by a recognized regisrar and then verify that the agent fits the given restriction.

 Todo: find an example of a Verifiable Claim of age, to illustrate the whole process.